CoreKeeperMods/corekeepermods.github.io/v3/Commands.md

 ﻿# Commands Module
-Commands Module is a CoreLib submodule that allows to add new Chat Commands.
+> Commands Module is a CoreLib submodule that allows to add new Chat Commands.

 This submodule also enables the use of Quantum console if you prefer it.
 Use `Del` key on your keyboard to open it.
 Use `chat` command to use chat commands from it.
 For example: `chat give iron bar 5`

-## Usage example:
+## Usage Example
 Make sure to call `CoreLibMod.LoadModules(typeof(CommandsModule));` to in your mod `EarlyInit()` function, before using the module.
 This will load the submodule.

 To make a command create a new class implementing `IClientCommandHandler` interface: